About

 Highlights include Ademola Olugebefola introducing his involvement in Weusi Artist Collective, founded in Harlem, 1965; Dindga McCannon discussing the cultural shift in the 1960s and 1970s of natural hair to locks; Eleanor Magid recounting the New York City Teachers’ Strike of 1968; Nitza Tufiño talking about her early development of El Museo del Barrio; Michael Kelly Williams telling a story about Geri Allen’s album The Printmakers, inspired by The Printmaking Workshop; Richard Powell describing the studio’s influence on his earliest curatorial work; and Nanette Carter describing Blackburn’s support of Black artists: “Again in the Black world of ‘70s, ‘80s, ‘90s, New York City, this man was behind all of us…Everyone knew him.”

-EFA Robert Blackburn Printmaking Workshop extends its deepest gratitude to Hauser & Wirth Institute for their generous support of The Only Thing That Lasts: An Oral History of Robert Blackburn’s Printmaking Workshop, and to the Dedalus Foundation for their support in making this platform accessible to the public.
+EFA Robert Blackburn Printmaking Workshop extends its deepest gratitude to Hauser & Wirth Institute for their generous support recording The Only Thing That Lasts: An Oral History of Robert Blackburn’s Printmaking Workshop, and to the Dedalus Foundation for their support in making this platform accessible to the public.

 We would like to thank those involved in creating this content: Camille Crain Drummond for her guidance and expertise throughout the entirety of this project; Ethel Renia for the considerate and careful curating of clip selections and their guiding themes; the website designers and development team: Nikki Makagiansar and Munus Shih.